aysenuriscen/aysenuriscen.github.io/_news/announcement_3.md

 The scholarship amounts for Postdoctoral researchers is 19.000 TL/month, PhD students 14.000 TL/month and Master's students 10.000 TL/month.
 In addition, Sabancı University will provide tuition exemption, private health insurance, dormitory or transportation support.

-For questions about the research project or available positions, please contact [Dr. Ayşenur İşcen Akatay] (aysenur.iscen@sabanciuniv.edu).
+For questions about the research project or available positions, please contact <a href="mailto:aysenur.iscen@sabanciuniv.edu">Dr. Ayşenur İşcen Akatay</a>.